TunedMystic/dacabot/README.md

 ### Quickstart

-Start the server with `make dev`
+Start the server with `make dev`.

-Build the app binary with `make build`
+Build the app binary with `make build`.